 - To be eligible for the award of Bachelor of Business, Bachelor of Arts a candidate shall successfully complete not less than thirty-six (36) units (432 credit points) comprising:

-- eight (8) core units from Part A of the Bachelor of Business; and
+- twelve (12) core units from Part A; and

 Schedule of units

 On-campus Session 1 and 2

 Applications to study this course on-campus commencing in Session 3 are made directly to SCU via our online application service.

 Applications for this course to study online are made directly to SCU via our online application service.